oidoid/nature-elsewhere/readme.md

 implementations, that are extensible, written as simply as possible, and easy to read and reason about.
 I've never been very good at holding a project in my head overnight so I've increasingly been writing for the idiot that comes in in the morning.
+It's worse now that I only work evenings and weekends.
 Easier said than done but making new features obvious is the hope for the new entity subsystem especially.

+This is going to take a while so high readability is a must.

 #### Serialization